jaquol/jaquol.github.io/_posts/2018-03-27-three-pitfalls-plotting.md

 - Allocate little space to the actual data and add multiple distracting decorations
 - Do not make what data are displayed self-explanatory
-- Use axes that make the plot look nice --who cares about accuracy
+- Use axes that _just_ make the plot look nice --who cares about accuracy

 As a final remark, the image below shows the original plot (left) and my version without the pitfalls above mentioned.